How To Paint A Bathtub That Lasts

 Rinse the tub, leaving no residue behind.
 Once clean and dust-free, grab a few new lint-free rags to dry it.
 Make sure the surrounding surfaces are bone dry as well.

-For good measure, give it time to air dry, keeping your high volume and exhaust fan on to reduce the humidity in the air.
+For good measure, give it time to air dry, keeping your high-volume fan and exhaust fan on to reduce the humidity in the air.

 STEP 1.)
 Prep your work area.
 Remove anything that might fall into your tub—mask off all surrounding surfaces protecting your floor, tile, and fixtures.